-Picking the Wrong Style
+Selecting the Wrong Style

-Picking the Curtains Last
+Thinking About the Curtains Last

 Taking the Wrong Measurements

 It seems logical to measure your window to determine how large your curtains should be, right?
 Wrong.
-While it's true that you should know the size of your window, panels should really be hung much higher than the top of your window casing--as close to the ceiling as possible in most cases.
+While it is true that you should know the size of your window, panels should really be hung much higher than the top of your window casing—in fact, as close to the ceiling as possible in most cases.
 Valances should not be hung this high; they are meant to top the window.
 This will make your room feel bigger, which is of particular importance in small spaces.

 Hanging High Water Curtains

 Purchasing quality curtain hardware can be a hard pill to swallow when most of it is hidden by the curtains anyway.
 Luckily, you can save some money with these clever curtain rod hacks.
-Here are some common pitfalls to avoid when considering curtain hardware:
+These are some common pitfalls to avoid when considering curtain hardware: